 All cats, but in particular breeding cats, and their kittens require a premium quality diet to maintain the best possible health.
-Queens and kittens require a kitten diet, health adults, a maintenance diet.
+Queens and kittens require a kitten diet, healthy adults, a maintenance diet.
 The type and brand of food is of course up to the breeder.

-As a pregnancy progresses, the queen will need to eat more food, which is higher in calories (kitten food is best).
+As pregnancy progresses, the queen will need to eat more food, which is higher in calories (kitten food is best).
 Kittens start on solids from 4 weeks of age, and the amount of food consumed will increase as the weeks progress.
 A fully weaned kitten will eat 4 times a day.